alovajs/alova/README.md

 };
 ```

-### Offline submission
+### Offline submit
 If you are developing an online document writer, each input of the user needs to be automatically synchronized to the server, and the user can continue to write even in the offline state.
 In this scenario, we can use the offline submission mechanism of `alova` , in fact, this function and the silent submission function are integrated, both benefit from the reliable mechanism of `alova` background request.

-Its processing method is that when silent submission is enabled, submitting data in offline state will directly cache the request data locally, and when the network is restored, the cached request data will be automatically resubmitted to the server, which ensures that Silent commits while offline are also reliable.
+Its processing method is that when silent submission is enabled, submitting data in offline state will directly cache the request data locally, and when the network is restored, the cached request data will be automatically resubmitted to the server, which ensures that Silent submit while offline are also reliable.

 Next, we take the online document writer as an example to show the code submitted offline.
 ```javascript